Skip to main content

 1. A string (or property)

-2. An integer defining the start position (base 0)
+2. An integer defining the start position (zero-based)

 3. An integer defining the length forward to create the substring.
 This parameter is optional.
-If it is not specified, then all remaining characters of the string, starting at the first parameter (start), will be returned.
+If omitted, all remaining characters starting at the start position are returned

-4. The default value to return if it cannot get the substring for any reason.
+4. The default value to return if the substring cannot be obtained

 TimeDiff(time1, time2, format)